Who is IOGT International?

 Independence is crucial for us, and so is a deep from-bottom-up democratic process for our Member Organizations.
-In order to maintain our independence and from-bottom-up process, we accept do not cooperate with industries producing and promoting harmful products, such as the tobacco, alcohol, and firearms industries.
+In order to maintain our independence and bottom-up democracy, we do not cooperate in any way with industries producing and promoting harmful products, such as the tobacco, alcohol, and firearms industries.

 We are supported by membership fees from our Member Organizations and individual donations from our members.
 IOGT International accepts grants from governments and governmental organisations to the degree that we do not become dependent on such grants for our core business.

 We also welcome donations from individuals, companies and philanthropy that want to support our work and cause, and that do not have a conflict of interest regarding our vision and mission, as stipulated by our Constitution.

 How can I make a difference?

 IOGT International offers a number of ways to get involved and really make a difference.
 We welcome your ideas, your skills and your drive to make the world a better place and provide enabling environments for you to realise your passion for bringing about transformative change.